sodascience/metasyn-disclosure-control/README.md

 > Currently, the disclosure control plugin is work in progress.
 Especially in light of this, we disclaim any responsibility as a result of using this plugin.

+## Installing the plugin

+The easiest way to install the plugin is by using pip.

+In your terminal (with the Python environment that you want to install to active) run the following command: ``pip install git+https://github.com/sodascience/metasyn-disclosure-control.git``.
+Alternatively, to install it within a Jupyter notebook: ``!pip install git+https://github.com/sodascience/metasyn-disclosure-control.git``.

 ## Usage

 Basic usage for our built-in titanic dataset is as follows: